PowerDNS/pdns/docs/settings.rst

 Amount of logging.
 Higher is more.
 Do not set below 3.
 Corresponds to "syslog" level values, e.g. error = 3, warning = 4, notice = 5, info = 6

-.. _setting-log-dns-queries:
+.. _setting-lua-axfr-script:

-``log-dns-queries``
+``lua-axfr-script``
 -------------------

--  Boolean
+-  String
--  Default: no
+-  Default: empty

-Tell PowerDNS to log all incoming DNS queries.
-This will lead to a lot of logging!
-Only enable for debugging!
-Set :ref:`setting-loglevel` to at least 5 to see the logs.
+.. versionadded:: 4.1.0

+Script to be used to edit incoming AXFRs, see :ref:`modes-of-operation-axfrfilter`

 .. _setting-lua-prequery-script: